arcadeJHS/AngularVueIntegration/README.md

 </script>
 ```

+Which I could roughly visually summarize as:

+![vue-angular-interaction][30]

-A lot of stuff in a few lines.
+A lot of stuff in a few lines:

 **#1**: `injector` is an Angular object that can be used for retrieving services as well as for dependency injection (see the [official documentation][28]).
 Here we are accessing to it to inject and compile a component on the fly,  after the Angular application has already been bootstrapped.